dhoelzgen/oskar/README.md

 # Open Source Keyboard Appliance powered by Rust

-OSKAR is a firmware for the Raspberry Pi Pico it combines the 9elements picoprog project and additional Hid code into a firmware for our multi-feature Makro-Keypad.
+OSKAR is a firmware for the Raspberry Pi Pico that combines the 9elements picoprog project and additional HID code into a firmware for our multi-feature Macro-Keypad.
 ## Prerequisites

 Before you can compile and use OSKAR, you need to install the following dependencies: